 - Red Notice: This will win no awards and challenge you in no ways, but dang if it wasn't fun to watch.
 High octane action heist with a stunningly charming cast.

 - Spider-Man: No Way Home: Long-time readers might be surprised to find this so low on my list.
 In many ways, this is the Spider-Man movie I've waited my whole life for.
 But, it only came out in theaters during the upswing of a pandemic, and I was disappointed there wasn't a safe way to watch it.

-See the full list of movies I saw during 2021, including ratings and reviews, on Airtable
+See all the movies I saw during 2021 (including ratings & reviews) on Airtable.

 This year, I finished 39 new seasons of TV, spanning 425 episodes in roughly 184 hours (plus a few re-watches); up from 30 seasons in 2020.
 We are truly living in a golden age of television.

 WandaVision succeeds in many ways.
 Most importantly, it succeeds as a love letter to the history of TV sitcoms.
 As someone who watched a lot of the shows that inspired this one, the crew absolutely nailed the tone.
 The cast is good and the new (and returning) characters crush it.
 Throughout the run, you knew something was up, but the slow burn to finding out exactly what was behind that creepy feeling was a rush.
 The initial WandaVision watching experience also felt unique because it felt like everyone was watching as it aired.
 It had been a while since there was a true "water cooler show"- maybe the last season of Game of Thrones.
 It's unfair to other shows for WV to get points for this, but it really helped enhance the experience.
 Some Marvel works struggle to stand alone, but this stuck the landing.